uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 Runs `make frontend-build` against frontend apps.
 With arguments, the closest-matching app name for each word will be rebuilt (eg 'fe buyer supplier' will run a `frontend-build` on the buyer-frontend and the supplier-frontend.
 With no arguments, all frontend apps will be rebuilt.
 This is a one-off rebuild; for ongoing rebuilds use `FW`.

-#### D / Debug
-If you use interactive debuggers, you can attach to a specific application with 'A <app name>' to start using the debugger.
-Once you're finished, Q/Quit/C/Continue will send the same command to PDB and detach you from the process, dropping you back to the DMRunner prompt.

 #### K / Kill
 Kill apps that are running.
 With no arguments, all apps will be killed.
 With arguments, the closest-matching app name